What’s more expensive … your dog’s kibble or the bag it comes in?

 There are many types of fats and they’re divided into the number of carbon bonds they contain.
 And the more carbon bonds the fat contains, the more quickly it will oxidize.

-Monounsaturated Fats contain one double bone, making them more susceptible to oxidation.
-Olive oil would be an example of a monounsaturated fat.
-But the amount of oxidation isn’t nearly as much as PUFA’s, or polyunsaturated fats.
+- Monounsaturated Fats contain one double bond, meaning they oxidize more easily.
+Olive oil is an example of a monounsaturated fat.
+But the amount of oxidation isn’t nearly as much as it is in PUFAs, or polyunsaturated fats.

-PUFAs, as their name implies, contain several carbon bonds.
-Chicken fat contains PUFAs, making foods with chicken or poultry fat more likely to oxidize than those with beef.
+- PUFAs, as their name implies, contain several carbon bonds.
+Chicken fat contains PUFAs, so foods with chicken or poultry fat are much more likely to oxidize than those with beef.